skip to Main Content

 Fellowship Application FAQs

-• curriculum vitae (up to 10 pages)
+• curriculum vitae (maximum 10 pages);

-We require three letters of reference.
-Please contact your references in advance about your intention to apply for a Berlin Prize.
-Using the online application system, you will enter the contact information of your references and send them official requests to submit letters.
-They will then receive an email from SlideRoom with instructions for uploading their letters to the portal, which are due by Friday, October 6, 2023 (one week after the application deadline).
-Please also follow up with your references to make sure they have received the SlideRoom email.
+Using the online application system, you will enter the contact information of your referees and send them official requests to submit letters.
+Please be sure to secure permission from each referee before submitting your request via SlideRoom.
+They will then receive an email from SlideRoom with instructions for uploading their letters onto the portal.

 There is no need to indicate your interest in a specially designated fellowship in the online application, as the entire applicant pool will be considered.
 Projects that address migration, social integration, race, exile and return, and major global issues are also generally welcome.